 "The Church of Christ makes no laws or commandments apart from the Word of God; hence all human traditions are not binding upon us except so far as they are grounded upon or prescribed in the Word of God" (Ten Conclusions of Berne, 1528)

 The early New Testament church relied heavily on the Bible (Sola Scriptura - the Old Testament Scriptures) as the source for its doctrines and practices (revelation directly from God was also important, as seen in the Jerusalem Conference decision).
 After the first century A.D., the growth of what would become the Catholic Church caused a shift to ascribing more weight to church tradition than to what was divinely written.

-By the Middle Ages, Catholics were emphasizing the authority of the church (based on tradition, council decisions and its hierarchical leadership structure headed by the Pope) as being superior to the Bible.
+By the Middle Ages, Catholics were emphasizing the authority of the church as being superior to the Bible.
 One of the greatest examples of tradition and church authority triumphing over Sola Scriptura is the Catholic Church's change from observing the Sabbath on the Biblically sanctioned day of Saturday to Sunday.